-It was just another warm Friday night, drinking and hollering with the crew, when the blades of the helicopter tore through the sky.
-A moment later, the chopper’s light consumed the shadows we hid in, casting our group as the target for the siege.
-The wail of sirens followed; there wasn’t much time left.
+It was just another warm Friday night of drinking and hollering with the crew, when the blades of the helicopter tore through the sky.
+A moment later, the helicopter’s light consumed the shadows we hid in, casting our group as the target for the siege.
+A wail of sirens followed; there wasn’t much time.
 Like roaches, we scattered, but only in vain.
-The cops had the whole thing surrounded.
-A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known as just Central, north of downtown Los Angeles.
+The cops had the whole street surrounded.
+A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known as just ‘Central’ north of downtown Los Angeles.

-When Monday morning arrived though, I got to the waiting room for the hearing and the public defender assigned to the case threw a curve-ball at me:
+When Monday morning arrived though, I got to the waiting room for the hearing and the public defender assigned to “my file” threw a curve-ball at me:

 Dumbfounded, but somehow hopeful that the truth would gleam in my eyes, I looked at the public defender and responded naively.

 “Well, that’s wrong; we didn’t do any of that,” I told him.

 I would never forget the look he gave me then, which was somewhere in between mild disdain and flat out disgust.